-The College of Nursing offers seven 30-48 credit majors leading to the Master of Science in Nursing degree.
-Areas of concentration include Advanced Practice Nurse; Pediatric Nurse Practitioner Primary Care; Pediatric Nurse Practitioner Acute Care; Adult-Gerontology Primary Care Nurse Practitioner; Adult-Gerontology Acute Care Nurse Practitioner; Psychiatric Mental Health Nurse Practitioner; Health Systems Administration with Case Management, and Clinical Nurse Leader.
+The College of Nursing offers six 35-49 credit majors leading to the Master of Science in Nursing degree.
+Areas of concentration include Advanced Practice Nursing programs: Pediatric Nurse Practitioner Primary Care; Pediatric Nurse Practitioner Acute Care; Adult-Gerontology Primary Care Nurse Practitioner; Adult-Gerontology Acute Care Nurse Practitioner; Psychiatric/Mental Health Nurse Practitioner and Nursing Administration and Nurse Executive Leadership.

 Prior to enrollment in clinical courses, accepted students must complete Joint Commission and OSHA requirements for immunization, medical history, liability insurance, criminal background check and competencies including the American Heart Association Certification course for CPR (BLS for Healthcare Professionals).